Updated May 2023

 - Writing by hand slows down our brains just enough so we think more carefully and thoroughly

-- Putting pen to paper pretty much guarantees we we'll keep it short, which makes the process fast and keeps us from overwriting when we're supposed to be thinking.
+- Putting pen to paper pretty much guarantees we keep it short, which makes the process fast and keeps us from overwriting when we're supposed to be thinking.

 Now you're ready to draft!